 The vents of a mountain bike helmet are responsible for channeling cool air across your head, as well as allowing heat to escape from your head.
 Ventilation technology has gone as far as to implement channels that allow cool air to flow over the entire scalp from front to back giving the rider maximum relief from overheating.
 The style, amount, and design of helmet vents will determine the level of comfort the rider experiences while wearing the helmet.
 Local weather and riding style play a major role in influencing a rider as to what type of helmet will work best.

-Mountain bike helmets have come along way in recent years, and many models are feature rich.
+Mountain bike helmets on the market have come along way in recent years, and many models are feature rich.
 From goggle stash spots and adjustable visors, to GoPro and light mounts helmet features are great so long as your riding style will benefit from the added functionality.

 The right mountain bike helmet will give the rider the best possible experience on the trails.
 Each helmet is different and the rider must weigh the protection, fit, weight, ventilation, and extra features in order to find out which helmet is the best for their personal mountain biking needs.
 Bicycle Warehouse has an inventory including the hottest brands and the best mountain bike helmets in the industry.